fyngyrz/soyacro/README.md

 > `ENSO,,El Ni&#241;o/Southern Oscillation`

 You can use the unicode &rarr; HTML entity converter on the web page for this.
+Just enter the unicode into the left box, and when you press `Submit`, the result will appear in the right, read-only box, ready for copy and paste.

 ### Macros!